1801 North Sepulveda Blvd., Manhattan Beach, CA 90266

 - Provides seasonal hair removal

 Going out of town?
-Bay Animal Hospital offers overnight pet boarding for your cats and dogs, however, we are not accepting boarding guests at this time as our facility is temporarily closed for our upcoming expansion.
-In the meantime, we are pleased to recommend the following local boarding facilities to our veterinary clients and boarding guests: Camp Run-A-Mutt https://www.camprunamutt.com/ Kennel Club LAX http://www.kennelclublax.com/ El Segundo Pet Resort https://www.elsegundopetresort.com/ Grateful Dogs http://gratefuldogs.net/
+We currently do not offer boarding services, however we are pleased to recommend the following local boarding facilities to our veterinary clients and boarding guests: Camp Run-A-Mutt https://www.camprunamutt.com/ Kennel Club LAX http://www.kennelclublax.com/ El Segundo Pet Resort https://www.elsegundopetresort.com/ Grateful Dogs http://gratefuldogs.net/

 Our laboratory facilities use precise diagnostic equipment for preventative care and early detection.Veterinary diagnostic imaging creates composites of the internal body.
 These images are then used to discover disease or injury.
 Bay Animal Hospital employs advanced imaging technologies, and images are reviewed by our certified veterinarians.
 This guarantees the highest quality of care for your pets.